puppetlabs/pxp-agent/README.md

   Thanks to the CMake, the project can be built out-of-source tree, which allows for multiple independent builds.
-  Aside from the standard CMake switches the build supports the following options:
+  Aside from the standard CMake switches the build supports the following option:

-   * **TEST_VIRTUAL** when set to _ON_ certain class member functions become virtual to enable mocking for unit tests (default _OFF_)
    * **DEV_LOG_COLOR** enables colorization for logging (development setting) (default _OFF_)